 - Risk from problems in key operation ground : - Warehouse Most products sold in SE-ED Book Centers and distributed to other bookstores are delivered from the Company's warehouse.
-The warehouse is, therefore, a very important factor in business operation. - Plearnpattana School Buildings is a vital factor in the operation of the subsidiary company.
+The warehouse is, therefore, a very important factor in business operation.
+In 2012, the Company started the construction of a new distribution center and warehouse that will be in operation by the end of 2013, which will help to reduce the risk from warehouse rental. - Plearnpattana School Buildings is a vital factor in the operation of the subsidiary company.